authsignal/authsignal-ruby/README.md

 ## Usage

-Authsignal's server side signal API has four main api calls `track_action`, `get_action`, `get_user`, `enrol_authenticator`.
+Authsignal's server side signal API has four main api calls `track`, `get_action`, `get_user`, `enroll_verified_authenticator`.

-For more details on these api calls, refer to our [official Ruby SDK docs](https://docs.authsignal.com/sdks/server/ruby#track_action).
+For more details on these api calls, refer to our [official Ruby SDK docs](https://docs.authsignal.com/sdks/server/ruby#track).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` or `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).